MalPacDetector/MalPacDetector-core/README.md

 - Training and Validation Results: Model training and validation results are stored in `trainging/result` directory, which named `***_validation.csv`, where `***` represents model name.

 ## Contact
+For security reasons, we can't put the malicious packet data set here.
+If you need the data set, please send an email to **hust_jianw@hust.edu.cn**.
 Any bug report or improvement suggestions will be appreciated.
 Please kindly cite our paper if you use the code or data in your work.

 Thanks!